-Lambda Legal co-counsels in a federal lawsuit seeking recognition of out-of-state marriages of same-sex couples and accurate birth certificates listing both parents for children born to legally married same-sex couples in Ohio.
-Under Ohio law, the Ohio Department of Health, the agency charged with issuing birth certificates, refuses to issue or amend birth certificates naming both same-sex parents.
+Henry v.
+Hodges sought recognition of out-of-state marriages of same-sex couples and their rights as parents to their children.
+Ohio refuses to even grant accurate birth certificates listing both parents for children born in Ohio to legally married same-sex couples.
 Ohio’s refusal to recognize legal marriages of same-sex couples from out of state forces the loving, committed couples to name only one parent on a child’s birth certificate.
-Plaintiffs include four married same-sex couples seeking recognition of their marriages in Ohio and an order requiring the State to place the names of both parents on the birth certificates of their children.
-Three of the couples are married women expecting children to be delivered in Ohio hospitals.
-One of the couples are married men living in New York City whose adopted son was born in Ohio.
+Plaintiffs include four married couples seeking both recognition of their marriages in Ohio as well as, most urgently, an order requiring the State to place the names of both parents on the birth certificates of their babies.
+Three of the couples conceived using donors and gave birth in Ohio hospitals.
+The fourth couple are married men living in New York City whose adopted son was born in Ohio.

 - February 2014 Lambda Legal joins Al Gerhardstein of Gerhardstein & Branch, in in a suit filed in federal court on behalf of four same-sex couples.

 - April 2014 Ohio federal court announces that on April 14, 2014, it will order the state to recognize out-of-state marriages of same-sex couples and issue accurate birth certificates for children born to married same-sex couples.

 - May 2014 After appeal, the United States Court of Appeals for the Sixth Circuit consolidates Henry v.
 Himes with Obergefell v.
 Himes, another Ohio case, for purposes of submission.
 Obergefell also seeks recognition of out-of-state marriages in Ohio.